temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

  - **Clone environment** - create an identical environment by copying the Environment and configuration repository

  - **Upgrade** - the feature is only available for the **Model Bank TSS/ OSS Stack Template**, therefore Extend environments.
 By clicking on **Upgrade** you can boost the environment to the target template version.
+Watch the tutorial [here](https://youtu.be/R4J4P-SlJ6Q).

      - Upon clicking on the button a pop-up appears which prompts to select another template from the list of available template: